What is household food insecurity?

 Children are also at greater risk for health problems, particularly mental health problems that can last into adulthood.

-It's an income problem.
+Household food insecurity is an income problem.

 Households who struggle to pay for food, also struggle to pay for the other costs of living.
 The compromises these households make because they don't have enough money go far beyond food related decisions.
+To learn more about household food insecurity in Canada, visit PROOF - Identifying policy options to reduce household food insecurity.

 Taking Action